Unity-Technologies/ml-agents/docs/Basic-Guide.md

 In order to use the ML-Agents toolkit within Unity, you need to change some Unity settings first.
-Also [TensorFlowSharp plugin](https://s3.amazonaws.com/unity-ml-agents/0.4/TFSharpPlugin.unitypackage) is needed for you to use pretrained model within Unity, which is based on the [TensorFlowSharp repo](https://github.com/migueldeicaza/TensorFlowSharp).
+Also [TensorFlowSharp plugin](https://s3.amazonaws.com/unity-ml-agents/0.4/TFSharpPlugin.unitypackage) is needed for you to use pre-trained model within Unity, which is based on the [TensorFlowSharp repo](https://github.com/migueldeicaza/TensorFlowSharp).

 1. Launch Unity